… by Jim W. Dean, VT Editor

 The rear and belly turret gunners do not seem to have faired well, but the plane reacts like nothing is going on.
 The fighter almost rams the plane, seemingly out of frustration that he has not brought it down after shredding it to pieces.

-The second is a tribute from those of us here at Veterans Today for all the airmen who did not come home.
+The second is a tribute from those of us here at VT for all the airmen who did not come home.
 Life expectency was 14 missions.
 Their tour was 35…so they had to beat the odds about 250%….Jim Dean, VT.

 B-17 shot to pieces by German fighter